suphanatwong/pyEpiDisplay/docs/functional_specification.md

 ## User profile.
 Who uses the system.
 What they know about the domain and computing (e.g., can browse the web, can program in Python)

-## Data sources
+## Data source
 ### Outbreak Dataset: Thailand 1990 Food Poisoning Outbreak
-The foundation of our project is the Outbreak dataset, which originates from a critical public health investigation in Supan Buri Province, Thailand, on August 25, 1990.
+We wil be testing our functions using epiDisplay's Outbreak dataset, which originates from a critical public health investigation in Supan Buri Province, Thailand, on August 25, 1990.
 The incident involved an acute gastrointestinal illness affecting attendees of a national handicapped sports day held at a provincial college.

 #### Investigation Details and Findings:
 * Scope: An epidemiological team was deployed to determine the cause of the outbreak, involving interviews with all 1,210 individuals present at the event, alongside environmental surveys, analysis of food samples, and swabs collected from food handlers.